 6 Hobosexual Signs to look out for

-- Has nowhere to live, no address and avoids conversation about living arrangements
+- They have nowhere to live, no address and avoid conversation about living arrangements.

-- Lies, lies and more obvious white lies.
+- Lies, lies and more prominent white lies are consistently stacking up.

-- This person is manipulative and contradicting and in some cases may seem too good to be true, checks all the relationship material boxes or perfect with obvious flaws.
+- The person is manipulative and contradicting and, in some cases, may seem too good to be true, checks all the material relationship boxes or is perfect with apparent flaws.

-- Seeks sympathy from you about past relationships gone wrong and blames others.
-No single periods for years but multiple relationships.
+- The person will sympathize with you about past relationships gone wrong and blames other—noo single periods for years but multiple connections.

-- Goes through all of your cupboards or stuff in your house or car and makes remarks about moving in.
+- Go through cupboards or into stuff around your house or car and make remarks about moving in.

-- Makes you pay for things and has excuses for money issues or asks for money or a loan.
+- The person makes you pay for things and has excuses for money issues or asks for money or a loan.

-Finally, if you feel the relationship is moving WAY TOO FAST, run as you’ve never run before.
+Finally, run as you’ve never run before if you feel the relationship is moving WAY TOO FAST.

 How to get out of a hobosexual relationship?

-If there is no common-law and you own or are the sole name on the lease of a rental agreement pack up their stuff and kick em out!
+If there is no common law and you own or are the sole name on the lease of a rental agreement, pack up their stuff and kick them out!

 Common-law relationships typically refer to couples that live together in an arrangement akin to marriage, but without an actual ceremony or legal documents.Ontario Justice Harvey Brownstone said there is no registration in his home province.
 In fact, as he points out, in Ontario, “common law” is more of a vernacular term. – Source CBC

-There are many things to consider before moving in with someone, especially from a financial standpoint.
+Before moving in with someone, there are many things to consider, especially from a financial standpoint.

-So, before you hand over those keys, do your homework and caution yourself to the hobosexual who couch surfs for free.
+So, before you hand over those keys, do your homework and caution yourself about the hobosexual who couch surfs for free.

-Discussion: Have you been involved in or know someone who enters into a hobosexual lifestyle?
-Share your comments below.
+Discussion: Have you been involved in or know someone who enters a hobosexual lifestyle?
+Please share your comments below.